 (Auckland, New Zealand)

-In 2012, I edited and post-produced Director/Writer Tim Tsiklauri’s CRACKHEADS (2012) feature.
+In 2012, Sampson edited and post-produced the feature film CRACKHEADS.
 The film was officially selected at the Oaxaca Film Festival, Mexico, and the Austin Film Festival in Texas.
-In 2013, CRACKHEADS won best self-funded feature film at the New Zealand Film Awards.
-I re-teamed with director Tim Tsiklauri on the Premiere short film RESTORATION (2015) (funded by the NZFC).
-I was nominated for Best Editor for RESTORATION at the Academy Award-accredited Show Me Shorts 2015 Festival.
-In 2015-6, I worked as editor and post-production producer on Tanya Wheeler’s award-winning web series, RESET (2016).
+In 2013, CRACKHEADS won the best self-funded feature film at the New Zealand Film Awards.
+In addition, Sampson re-teamed with director Tim Tsiklauri on the Premiere short film RESTORATION (2015) (funded by the NZFC).
+Sampson was nominated for Best Editor for RESTORATION at the Academy Award-accredited Show Me Shorts 2015 Festival.

 Sampson was associate producer on THE STORY OF RUGBY (2019), a six-part documentary series that screened in over 100 countries and was picked up by Amazon Prime.
 Sampson Produced and Editor the feature film TURN OF THE SCREW (2020), written and directed by Alex Galvin which has picked up several international awards via the film festival circuit and had a limited theatre run throughout New Zealand and the USA (2020).
 Sampson is currently in production on the First World War drama- documentary COLD FOOTED about the relationship between the soldiers, horses and trauma.

 Sampson has several Television and feature projects in development as part of the slate of Sampson Pictures.